 |Par-A-Dice Hotel Casino||East Peoria|

 |Hollywood Casino Aurora||Aurora|

 A number of gaming industry juggernauts control Illinois casinos.
 Most of the casino owners are big-name corporations, but a few of Illinois’ casinos are outliers.

 Churchill Downs owns a controlling stake in Des Plaines’ Rivers Casino as well as the Arlington International racetrack nearby.
 Rush Street Gaming operates Rivers Casino as a minority owner.

 Caesars Entertainment Corporation is heavily invested in Illinois casinos.
-It owns both Harrah’s properties (Joilet and Metropolis).
-Further, Grand Victoria Casino in Elgin falls under Eldorado Resorts ownership, and Caesars plans to merge with Eldorado.
+It owns both Harrah’s properties (Joilet and Metropolis) and Grand Victoria Casino in Elgin.
+Caesars came to own Grand Victoria through its merger with Eldorado Resorts.

 Penn National Gaming owns both Hollywood casinos in Illinois: Aurora and Joliet.